Introduction

 Is our AI investment actually generating value?

-This is where AI ROI becomes critical.
+That is where AI ROI matters.

 What Is AI ROI?

-ROI stands for Return on Investment.
+ROI means Return on Investment.

-AI ROI measures the value generated by an AI system compared to the cost of implementing and maintaining it.
+AI ROI measures the value an AI system creates versus the cost to build and run it.

-A positive ROI means the benefits outweigh the costs.
+Positive ROI means benefits beat costs.

 For example: